IndyV/sharextended.rs/README.md

 ## Motivation

 I started this project a while ago after an online friend asked me how he could delete all his images hosted on Imgur.
-While a simple script was enough to help him I wanted to make the project as accessible as possible.
-So I was trying to make it an executable.
+While a simple script was enough to help him, I wanted to make the project as accessible as possible by making it a standalone executable.
 I made that project with TS/Node.js and was planning to package it.
-I tried to use projects like [PKG](https://github.com/vercel/pkg) or even tried [NCC](https://github.com/vercel/ncc), but I had issues trying to package it.
-It wasn't able to package the [Open](https://www.npmjs.com/package/open) dependency.
+I tried to use projects like [PKG](https://github.com/vercel/pkg), but I kept having issues trying to package it.
+It wasn't able to package the [Open](https://www.npmjs.com/package/open) dependency and would have to be downloaded alongside the package.

 ### Why Rust?